Cato Journal: History

 The journal was established in 1981, when two issues were published.
 The frequency of publication has been triannual since 1982, with the exception of volume 15 for 1995.
 The Fall 2001 issue of the Cato Journal describes itself as "An interdisciplinary journal of public policy analysis" and contains articles by Alan Greenspan, Thomas M. Humphrey, Charles I.Plosser, Manuel H. Johnson, William A. Niskanen, Robert D. McTeer, Kevin Dowd, and Alan Reynolds, among others.
 In 2004/2005, the grouping together of issues into volumes switched from a Spring-Fall-Winter grouping to a Winter-Spring-Fall grouping, thereby synchronizing it with the calendar year.
+In Fall 2021, the Cato Journal released its final issue: Vol. 41, No. 3.